benjamingwynn/tetromino/DEV.md

 ### Quick start

-To install dependencies we use pnpm, run `pnpm i` to prepare the repo after cloning from git.
+To install dependencies we use pnpm, if you don't have pnpm you can install it with `npm i --global pnpm`.

+Run `pnpm i` to prepare the repo after cloning from git.

 When ready, run `pnpm start` to start the dev server.
 The game will be available on http://localhost:1234